 - living in a Western or developed nation

-Having these risk factors doesn’t mean you will get ulcerative colitis.
+Having these risk factors doesn’t mean you’ll get ulcerative colitis.
 But it does mean that you have an increased risk of developing the disease.

-Your doctor may identify the type of colitis you have with a procedure known as endoscopy.
-In an endoscopy, your doctor uses lighted cameras to view the inner lining of your colon.
+Your doctor may identify the type of colitis you have with a procedure known as an endoscopy.
+In an endoscopy, they use lighted cameras to view the inner lining of your colon.